mvan231/RoutineHubDocs/README.md

 All API endpoints are based on the root url.

-API Key:
+## API Key

+### Generation
-Where the {api_key} is needed, the user has to generate it from their RoutineHub settings page and provide it.
+Where the {api_key} is needed, the user has to generate the key.
+This can be done from the RoutineHub settings page.

+### Revoke Key
+It is not currently possible to revoke a key, but if you generate a new key, the old key will become invalid

+### Storage
 It is Preferred that this be stored locally to the user's system and not on your servers anywhere.

 ## Endpoints: